Do you have an urgency and want to sell your house fast?

 Another important point when preparing a house for a fast sale is to show that the seller is ready to move.

-It seems common sense, but if a seller really wants to sell his house within 5 or 7 days, he should also be ready to close fast and move, should it actually sell during this period of time.
+It seems common sense, but if a seller really wants to sell his house within 7 days, he should also be ready to close fast and move, should it actually sell during this period of time.

 Therefore, when potential buyers can still see clutter in the house, firstly it doesn’t make for a good impression and secondly it signals that the seller is not ready to sell it soon or fast.